polius/meteornext-docs/docs/guides/deployments.md

 This option is used to group all queries that have failed.
 Here we will see:

 - **Query**: The query that has failed.
-- **Error**: The error that the engine returned when executing the query (eg: The table does not exist).
+- **Error**: The error that the engine returned when executing the query (e.g., The table does not exist).
-- **Count**: The amount of times a query failed (eg: If we execute the same query in several databases, this value will be equal of the times this query failed in some of them).
+- **Count**: The amount of times a query failed (e.g., If we execute the same query in several databases, this value will be equal to the times this query failed in some of them).
 - **Databases**: The list of databases (separated by commas) that the query has failed.

 ![alt text](../../assets/deployments/results-errors.png "Deployment - Results Errors")